Reactor™ - The manual

 • Panel Settings

-• A value of a specific Constant Set Table
+• A value from a specific Settings Table

-Additionally the parameter reference can also include a simple value, like a number or a text string
+Additionally, the parameter reference can also include simple (literal) values, like a number or a text string.

 Configuring Parameter References using the helper window

-Everywhere in Reactor where you find a Parameter Reference you can open a helper window.
-This will allow you to select what you need in the easiest way.
-You can also choose to configure the parameter reference manually if you wish.
+In Reactor, wherever you encounter a Parameter Reference, you can open a helper window to select what you need easily.
+You can also configure the Parameter Reference manually if you wish.

 parameter reference helper window

-1. In the top you can see the actual text string that is being built by the options you choose
+1. The top displays the actual text string being built by the options you choose.

-3. Configure the parameter reference, in this case we select the parameter of a device.
-The form will show more options when you make your selections.
+3. Configure the Parameter Reference; in this case, select the parameter of a device.
+The form will show more options as you make selections.

-4. Click the Edit Raw button to directly edit the text string of the parameter reference
+4. Click the Edit Raw button to directly edit the Parameter Reference text string.

 Manual Configuration

-To manually configure a parameter reference you must first understand the format, and then the possible options that make up the reference.
+To manually configure a Parameter Reference, you must first understand the format and the possible options that make up the reference.

 Basic Format